pmocz/cfd-comparison-python/README.md

 # cfd-comparison-python
-Comparison of Four Numerical Methods for Computational Fluid Dynamics
+Comparison of Different Numerical Methods for Computational Fluid Dynamics

 ## Create Your Own Computational Fluid Dynamics Simulations (With Python)